tmtsoftware/csw/docs/src/main/apps/cswlocationagent.md

 * **<app-config>** an optional config file in HOCON format.
 Will be automatically picked based on --names parameter (Options specified as: $name.command, $name.port, etc.)
 * **`--delay`** the number of milliseconds to wait for the app to start before registering itself with the Location Service (default: 1000)
 * **`--http`** is an optional parameter.
 To register services as HTTP with the provided path. (default: none, i.e Services will be registered as Tcp)
-* **`--publicNetwork`** is an optional parameter.
+* **`--outsideNetwork`** is an optional parameter.
 To register service using public network IP. (default: false, i.e register service using private network IP)
 * **`--no-exit`** For testing: prevents application from exiting after running command
 * **`--help`** Prints the help message.
 * **`--version`** Prints the version of the application.